Tiwari397978/Edusites/README.md

 <head>
 <h1>Edusites(EnjoyEdusites)</h1></head>

-This is EnjoyEdusites Website using HTML, CSS & JavaScript as part of my FutureReadyTalent Internship for the function Web Developer.
+This is an EnjoyEdusites Website using HTML, CSS & JavaScript as part of my FutureReadyTalent Internship for the function Web Developer.
 Created By Omkar Tiwari
 website link: https://ambitious-forest-02f1a2110.1.azurestaticapps.net/